Kxffie/CraftingPlus/readme.md

 You can find this datapack at https://modrinth.com/datapack/crafting+

-# Features (v1.20.1.5)
+# Features (v1.20.1.6)
 <details>
 <summary>All features</summary>

-### Faster Crafting:
+### Better Crafting:
 - Minecart Variants can now be quickly crafted with 5 ingots and its respected block (TNT, Furnace, etc) in the middle
 - Logs to Ladders
 - Logs to Chest and Trapped Chest if tripwire hook is in middle
 - Dirt underneath tall grass, grass or moss carpet to create Grass Block
-- Use any glass and either crying or regular obsidian to create Beacons
+- Beacons accept any Glass and Obsidian blocks
+- Enchanting tables accept all obsidian blocks
 - Repeater no longer needs redstone torches, just redstone dust and sticks
 - Spectral arrow takes Glow berries, Glow ink sacs and Glowstone dust.
+- Craft any stone tools with any stone (cobblestone, granite, andesite, diorite, tuff, cobbled deepslate, end stone, blackstone and netherrack)
+- Same with Pistons (accepting all wood types as well), Brewing Stands, Dropper and Dispenser, Furnace, Observers and Levers.

 ### Uncraft:
 - Honeycomb Block into honeycombs